S. Roula Barlika, InnerSight Counselling, Dip. Couns., MSc., BSc. Psych.

 - £50 per session

-Fees are paid by cash at the beginning of the session or by bank transfer prior to the session.
+Fees are paid in cash at the beginning of the session or by bank transfer prior to the session.

 My main practice is based in Central Uxbridge, with excellent links to road, bus and tube networks.